Skip to content

 Start by accepting the raw

-First and foremost, we need to change our perspective.
+First and foremost, you have to change your perspective.

 Berlin is not beautiful in the classical sense.

-👉 Here, we observe more than we consume.
+👉 Here, you observe more than you consume.

-It's a dense, contrasting neighborhood, in a state of constant tension.
+It's a dense, contrasting neighborhood, in constant tension.

 • Observe the buildings without looking for symmetry

-• Crossing the side streets, away from the main roads
+• Cross the side streets, away from the main roads

-Berlin is a city that is lived in before it is told about.
+Berlin is a lived city before it is a narrated one.

 https://mir-s3-cdn-cf.behance.net/project_modules/fs/b9182524319087.56332890b0855.JPG